 The State of New Hampshire has several programs which may provide aid in funding historic preservation projects.
 The Conservation License Plate Program, also known as the Moose Plate program, offers grants for the conservation and preservation of significant publicly owned historic resources or artifacts that contribute to New Hampshire's history and cultural heritage.
 Established in 2000, the NH Land and Community Heritage Investment Program (LCHIP) is an independent state authority that provides matching grants to New Hampshire communities and non-profits to protect and preserve the state's most important natural, cultural and historic resources.
-The Kingston Historical Museum Committee received a Moose Plate grant in 2015 to repair the Nichols Memorial Library Roof.
+The Kingston Library Trustees received a Moose Plate grant in 2015 to repair the Nichols Memorial Library Roof.
 In 2014, the Heritage Commission received an LCHIP grant to restore the Town Bandstand.
+The Kingston Heritage Commission has also received a Certified Local Government Grants to fund the development of this Historic and Cultural Resources chapter.

-&lt;sup>82 NH RSA 79-E, Section 79-E:2II.
+87 NH RSA 79-E, Section 79-E:2II.